memgraph/docs/products/ha_memgraph/v0.15.0/faq.md

 3. ##### How far have you scaled your system?

 It depends on the dataset and the queries, in other words, the workload.
-HA Memgraph scales up to the size of the main memory or disk space where properties and Raft logs could be stored on disk.
-In a distributed system, the graph is automatically repartitioned in the background to improve query execution time and scalability.
+HA Memgraph scales up to the size of the main memory and disk space.

 4. ##### Can HA Memgraph be deployed in the cloud?